hollanderbart/NPO-Live/README.md

 ## Next releases
 - Check for updates automatically
-- Active show per channel
+- Active show information per channel
+- Support for light / dark theme
 - While watching a channel, go directly to the next or previous channel
 - Subtitle support
 - Automatic refresh token after one hour of watching a show (known issue)